Country showcase · March 2026

 The drones built here are designed for sub-zero temperatures, high winds and GPS-denied airspace.
 Those are the default conditions near the Russian border.

-Threod Systems reported EUR 38 million in revenue for 2024, up 87 per cent year on year.
+Threod Systems reported EUR 38 million in revenue for 2024, up 87 % year on year.
 Its most significant product may not be a drone at all.
 The CATA pneumatic launcher can hurl strike drones weighing up to 400kg at 55 metres per second, and Ukrainian forces use it extensively.
 “Every time you see a long-range drone hitting a target on Russian territory, it's quite likely that our launcher was used,” Threod's commercial director told Defense News.

 KrattWorks sent its Ghost Dragon quadcopters to Ukraine in mid-2022, but within 3 months Russian jamming had made them partially useless.
 The company responded by building a neural-network optical navigation system that flies without GPS at all.
 Skyeton, Ukrainian-founded with an Estonian holding entity, has delivered over 1,000 Raybird platforms with endurance up to 28 hours and has logged more than 350,000 combat flight hours.
 Deftak, another Ukrainian-Estonian venture, raised EUR 600,000 from Darkstar to build precision drone ammunition designed to work despite GPS jamming.